pschaus/LINFO1121/source/part1/ex1.rst

 """"""""""""""

-What do you think about these three different ways of iterating over the elements of a `java.util.LinkedList?
+What do you think about these three different ways of iterating over the elements of a `java.util.LinkedList`?
 Are they equivalent?
 Use a time-complecity argument.

 .. code-block:: java